Staying warm in winter

 Campmor offers discount prices on its own brand of cold-weather clothing as well as such brands as Columbia, North Face, Gordini, Seirus, Sorel, Marmot, Duofold and SmartWool, and it has a large children's selection.
 800-230-2153.

 Sierra Trading Post has a large selection of men's, women's and children's apparel and excellent prices.
 800-713-4534.

 L.L.
 Bean has high-quality clothes, petite and tall sizes for women, and a children's selection, 800-221-4221.

 Land's End also has high-quality clothes, petite and tall sizes for women and a children's selection, 800-356-4444.

 REI has a wide selection of outdoors clothing made with the latest technologies, 800-426-4840.

 Two Minnesota companies take good care of the feet:

-Steger Mukluks sells its boots at its store in Ely, on-line and at a few other stores, including Midwest Mountaineering on Minneapolis' West Bank.
+Steger Mukluks sells its boots at its store in Ely, online and at a few stores.

 Austin's Mohair sells very warm socks made from the wool of angora goats.